 - How will I know if my child is registered?

 - What financial aid is available?

-- What is Bright Lights Federal EIN?
+- What is Bright Lights' address and Federal EIN?

-- What are the Students' Classroom Expectations?
+- What are the Student Classroom Expectations?

-- What is Bright Lights refund policy?
+- What is Bright Lights' refund policy?

 - Is transportation available to Bright Lights classes?